grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-Here, we don't have any choice.
-The most obvious implementation that would make this Statement true is the correct implementation.
-We are unable to return a constant value as we previously could (even though we chose not to), because we just don't know what the expected result is and it is strictly dependent on the input values which we don't know as well.
+The most obvious implementation that would make this Statement true is the correct implementation - we can't get away with returning a constant value as we could when we didn't use Constrained Non-Determinigm.
+This is because we just don't know what the expected result is as it is strictly dependent on the input values which we don't know as well.

 ## Fake it (‘til you make it)